Author:

 Homeless Solutions and Models

-How communities address homelessness issues provides a great example of what happens when you chase symptoms instead of change the systems that are causing problems in the first place.
-Finding solutions to help people experiencing homelessness presents the same kinds of challenges communities face in dealing with health, criminal justice, poverty, inflation, immigration, climate change, gun violence, etc. The choice always involves investing in ways to improve the systems creating the problems vs. dealing with Read More
+How communities address homelessness issues provides a great example of what happens when you chase symptoms instead of change systems that are causing problems in the first place.
+Finding solutions to help people experiencing homelessness presents the same kinds of challenges communities face in dealing with health, criminal justice, poverty, inflation, immigration, climate change, gun violence, etc. The choice always involves investing in ways to improve the systems creating the problems vs. dealing with symptom Read More

 Arcs of Life, History, and the Universe

 Well, it’s not quite like being hit by a meteor that destroys the earth, but it’s pretty close to it.
-We just elected a cult leader who landed enough hateful and hegemonic messages to enough voters to win in a landslide.
-(Note: even though Trump’s margin was less than 2%, Illinois was the only blue state on the electoral map between the coasts.)
-We can no longer pretend who we are or who we have Read More
+We just elected a cult leader who landed enough hateful and hegemonic messages to enough voters to win the electoral votes by 312-226.
+(Note: Trump’s margin was less than 2%, and he received less than 50% of the vote, llinois was the only blue state on the electoral map between the coasts, and the total Read More

 Grace or Disgrace